 Fabric and Durability

-Overall durability is a combination of fabric selection and the durability of the pack's components (axe attachment, buckles etc).
+Durability is a combination of fabric selection and the durability of the pack's components (axe attachment, buckles, etc.).
 Technical fabrics can be confusing, Here are some basics:

 Durability of Features